Mischievous Kiss: Love in Tokyo: Series storyline

+Season 1

-Kotoko Aihara (Honoka Yahagi) isn't very intelligent and lacks ability in school.
+Kotoko Aihara (Honoka Yahagi), a teenage girl who lost her mother at a young age and lives with her father, who owns his Japanese family restaurant, isn't very intelligent and lacks ability in school.
 She is in class F, the least intelligent class in her grade.
-Despite this, she has been in love with the school's most handsome and most intelligent guy, Naoki Irie (Yuki Furukawa), ever since she saw him give a speech at the high school entrance ceremony.
+Despite this, she has been in love with Tonan High School's most intelligent and popular guy, Naoki Irie (Yuki Furukawa), ever since she saw him give a speech at the high school entrance ceremony.

-In her third year of high school, she writes him a love letter but is rejected instantly.
-She is crushed to see her letter was not even looked at and decides to give up on the jerk who rejected her without even reading it.
+In her senior year of high school, she writes him a love letter and proposes him to be her friend in front of the whole school but is rejected by Naoki instantly without even reading it.
 On the same day, Kotoko's house is hit by a shooting star and collapses.
-As it is being rebuilt, her dad gets a phone call from his longtime friend and is invited to stay with them.
+When her classmates launch a charity fundraising campaign to help her, Naoki steps in to contribute money and is bluntly criticized by her and her friends.
+As the house is being rebuilt, her dad gets a phone call from his longtime friend and is invited to stay with them.
 When she arrives, she is in shock to see that this is the house of Naoki Irie and his family.
-Although he shows a cold attitude, she realizes she can't help but love him.
-What will happen when fate takes over, and Kotoko's chance of winning Naoki's heart falls in her hands?
+Naoki came from a wealthy, well-educated family; his father is the CEO of the Pandai video game distribution corporation.
+Although Kotoko and her father received thoughtful treatment from the Irie family, she couldn't escape Naoki's indifference and coldness, and the contempt from Naoki's younger brother, Yuuki.
+Despite Naoki's coldness towards Kotoko, she couldn't give up her special feelings for him.

+Besides Kotoko are her two close friends, Jinko and Satomi, who always support her wholeheartedly, and Kinnosuke (whom Kotoko called "Kin-chan"), who secretly harbors unrequited love for her, while she has an unrequited love for Naoki.
+Part 1 revolves around the turning points in their school life and love.

+Season 2

+After countless hardships and suffering, Kotoko and Naoki officially marries and enjoys their honeymoon in Okinawa.
+Part 2 of the series revolves around their married life and college, new friends and rivals, and their adult and career aspirations.
+Naoki switches to medical school to become a doctor, and Kotoko studies to become a nurse, supporting Naoki's work.